26 best things to do in Antwerp, Belgium (2025 travel guide)

 One of the many lovely spaces to eat and drink at night.
 View from our table.

-While a tour of a port doesn’t normally sound that interesting, it gives you a unique perspective of Antwerp’s maritime industry, with enormous container ships, docks, gasworks and industrial areas that show the city’s modern working side.
+While a tour of a port doesn’t normally sound that interesting, it gives you a unique view of Antwerp’s maritime industry, with enormous container ships, docks, gasworks and industrial areas that show the city’s modern working side.

-Along the way, you’ll learn about Antwerp’s status as Europe’s second-largest port and the crucial role it has played in global trade
+Along the way, you’ll learn about Antwerp’s status as Europe’s second-largest port and the crucial role it has played in global trade – did you know that most of Europe’s bananas and coffee passes through Antwerp?

 Several boat companies offer harbour tours, which usually last around 1.5 to 2 hours.
 We did the ‘Good Morning Antwerp’ cruise with Flandria.
 Reviews online were a bit mixed, but we found them to be fine.